kaka-zuumi/bimolecularInitialSampling/README.md

 ## Try it out yourself!

-To do an example initial sampling with molecular dynamics using a psi4 potential energy surface, try one of the exampler reactions below:
+To do an example initial sampling with molecular dynamics using a psi4 potential energy surface, try one of the example reactions below:

 ###  Br + CH<sub>5</sub><sup>+</sup>  ⟶